kerhalkarsid/kerhalkarsid.github.io/_pages/fieldwork.md

 permalink: /fieldwork/
 author_profile: true
 ---
-I have spent a total of 97 days at sea, performing fieldwork for projects that I was directly associated with, or volunteered to gain valuable experience.
+I have spent a total of 97 days at sea, performing fieldwork for either projects that I was directly associated with, or volunteered to gain valuable experience.

 - **Enhancing Knowledge of the Arabian Sea Marine environment through Science and Advanced Training (EKAMSAT-ASTraL) IOP cruise in the Bay of Bengal** on *R/V Thomas G Thompson*, May-June 2024. *Chief Scientist: Dr Leah Johnson*.
 Major responsibilities included being part of Fast-CTD watch team and processing WaMoS data (Office of Naval Research).